Mecha-Karen/acord/docs/source/events.rst

 on_guild_recv
 ~~~~~~~~~~~~~
 Called when the gateway dispatches ``GUILD_CREATE``.
-When the client recieves a guild clients joined in.
+When the client receives a guild clients joined in.

 Parameters
 ==========